 Today we are introducing you to Bianca who creates traditional and contemporary aboriginal art in Launceston, TAS.

 Bianca uses Tasmanian petroglyphs within her aboriginal jewellery to give it a unique twist.
-These are traditional rock carvings which add fine details to her work.
+These are traditional rock carvings that add fine details to her work.
 Since working with Penelope, her Many Rivers business coach, Bianca has been able to create more regular and consistent sales of her jewellery.

 “Working with Penelope has been a great experience, she makes me feel positive about my business and the potential I have as an artist, and as a person.”